lukesussex/foss4g-2025-open-source-web-mapping-lightning-talk/README.md

 This repo contains minimal CDN-based examples for getting started with Leaflet, MapLibre and OpenLayers.

-These were presented at FOSS4G 2025 in Auckland, New Zealand.
+These were presented in a 5-minute lightning talk at FOSS4G 2025 in Auckland, New Zealand.

 ## Quick Start